GravityKit/GravityExport-Lite/readme.txt

 = Can I change the sort order of the rows? =

 Sure, why not.
-By default we sort on date of entry in ascending order.
+By default, we sort on date of entry in ascending order.
 You can change this, per form, on the Form settings page (Entries in Excel) under "General settings".

 = I want to download directly from the forms table without the URL! =

-You're in luck: for those situation we've added a bulk option on the forms table.
+You're in luck: for those situations we've added a bulk option on the forms table.
 As a bonus, you can select multiple forms, and it will download all results in one file, on multiple worksheets (!!!)